alicemunsal/dohex/DoHex.md

 ### Component

 Component is over saturated terminology in the software industry.
-In the context of this post: A component is a group of related functionality that resides behind a nice and clean interface that exposes use cases.
+In the context of this post: A component is a group of related functionality that resides behind a nice and clean interface.

-A component can represent a part of our domain (user, invoice, order, car, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (e.g. crm-api, payment-api, sms-api, etc).
+A component can represent a part of our domain (user, invoice, order, car, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

 ### Libraries
 A library is a **Side Effect** free functionality